Predictive model training in Kubeflow Pipelines

 -

-For more detailed instructions, refer to the Kubeflow Pipelines documentation.
+For more details on Kubeflow Pipelines, see the official Kubeflow Pipelines documentation.